 West Hartford is a decidedly white-collar town, with fully 91.87% of the workforce employed in white-collar jobs, well above the national average.
 Overall, West Hartford is a town of professionals, managers, and sales and office workers.
 There are especially a lot of people living in West Hartford who work in management occupations (12.89%), teaching (10.84%), and sales jobs (10.44%).

 Also of interest is that West Hartford has more people living here who work in computers and math than 95% of the places in the US.

 Of important note, West Hartford is also a town of artists.
 West Hartford has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape West Hartford’s character.

-West Hartford is a somewhat ethnically-diverse town.
+West Hartford is a very ethnically-diverse town.
 The people who call West Hartford home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of West Hartford residents report their race to be White, followed by Black or African-American.
+The greatest number of West Hartford residents report their race to be White, followed by Asian.
 Important ancestries of people in West Hartford include Italian, German, English, and Polish.